-During engine cranking (start/stop switch at START), a solid state choke module signals the choke solenoid to actuate and cycle (choke on/choke off) until engine starts.
+During engine cranking (start/stop switch at START), a solid state control circuit board signals the choke solenoid to actuate and cycle (choke on/choke off) until engine starts.
 The choke solenoid thus opens and closes the carburetor choke valve only when the engine is cranking.
 When the engine starts, the choke cycling stops.